Transporting Task Vectors across Different Architectures without Training: Experiments

 To evaluate the quality of the learned representations, we adopt a linear probing protocol \citep{alain2017understanding}.
 In all experiments, encoder parameters are kept strictly frozen, and a newly initialized linear classification head is trained from scratch.
-We consider three fixed encoders: the source encoder $\theta_A$, the target encoder $\theta_B$, and the target encoder augmented with the transported task update, $\theta_B + \tau_{A}$ (\textsc{Theseus}).
+We consider three fixed encoders: the source encoder $\theta_A$, the target encoder $\theta_B$, and the target encoder augmented with the transported task update, $\theta_B + \tau_{B}$ (\methodname).
 All heads are trained under identical optimization settings, ensuring that performance differences reflect solely the quality of the underlying representations rather than any additional encoder fine-tuning.

 We evaluate this setup on five closed-vocabulary natural language inference tasks from the GLUE benchmark \citep{wang2018glue}.
 We vary the number of batches $\mathcal{B}$ used to estimate the Procrustes maps and to train the classifier, using the same data budget for all methods.
 A detailed description of datasets and preprocessing is provided in \cref{app:text}.
 This evaluation protocol allows us to directly measure how much task-relevant structure is transferred by \methodname into the representation space of the target encoder, without interference from further encoder fine-tuning.
 By constraining adaptation to a linear classifier, we test whether the transported update reorganizes the target representation space in a task-aware manner.
-An additional transport experiment is presented in \cref{sec:t5_suppl} following \citet{rinaldi2025update}.

 As shown in \cref{tab:t5_lp}, transporting the encoder update from \texttt{T5-3B} to \texttt{T5-Large} consistently improves linear probing performance across all evaluated tasks and data regimes.
-While a performance gap relative to fully fine-tuned models remains, \methodname recovers a substantial fraction of the task-specific signal using only forward passes and closed-form alignment.
-Moreover, performance improves monotonically as the number of alignment batches $\mathcal{B}$ increases, indicating that richer activation statistics enable a more accurate characterization of the linguistic representation spaces.
+While a gap relative to fully fine-tuned models remains, \methodname recovers a substantial fraction of the task-specific signal using only forward passes and closed-form alignment.
+Performance improves monotonically as the number of alignment batches $\mathcal{B}$ increases, indicating that richer activation statistics lead to more accurate alignment of the linguistic representation spaces.